 Read more about the NT's weather seasons here.

 Please be aware flights are not included in the package price and should not be booked until your package has been confirmed.
 However please speak to one of our NT Now Travel Specialists for the best available fares at the time of booking.
-If you are booking your own flights this package begins in Alice Springs and ends in Uluru or vice versa.
+If you are booking your own flights this package begins and ends in Alice Springs or begins and ends in Uluru.

 Enjoy exploring the wonders of the unique city of Alice Springs while based at the modern DoubleTree by Hilton Hotel Alice Springs which boasts stunning views of the majestic MacDonnell Mountain Ranges.
 Your spacious room will offer luxurious bedding, modern interiors and internet access as well as a late check-out.
 For those who enjoy being active the hotel provides a 24-hour fitness centre, two tennis courts and an outdoor heated pool which overlooks the lush garden landscape.
 Golfing-enthusiasts need not worry as there is an 18-hole golf course located just next door.